ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-the-audit-log-in-security-and-compliance.md

 - When you download all results from a search query that contains events from different Office 365 services, the **AuditData** column in the CSV file contains different properties depending on which service the action was performed in.
 For example, entries from Exchange and Azure AD audit logs include a property named **ResultStatus** that indicates if the action was successful or not.
 This property isn't included for events in SharePoint.
 Similarly, SharePoint events have a property that identifies the site URL for file and folder related activities.
 To mitigate this behavior, consider using different searches to export the results for activities from a single service.

-    For a description of the properties that are listed in the **AuditData** column in the CSV file when you download all results, and the service each one applies to, see [Detailed properties in the Office 365 audit log](detailed-properties-in-the-office-365-audit-log.md).
+    For a description of many of the properties that are listed in the **AuditData** column in the CSV file when you download all results, and the service each one applies to, see [Detailed properties in the Office 365 audit log](detailed-properties-in-the-office-365-audit-log.md).

 ## Audited activities